Quantifiers and witnesses for the nonclassicality of measurements and of states

-Every feasible SDP admits a dual program whose solution is greater than or equal to the primal one; moreover, all feasible solutions $\{X_b\}_b$ to the above dual problem provide an upper bound on the white-noise robustness $\eta_{\{M_b\}}$.
+By weak duality, the value of any feasible dual solution upper-bounds the primal optimum; moreover, all feasible solutions $\{X_b\}_b$ to the above dual problem provide an upper bound on the white-noise robustness $\eta_{\{M_b\}}$.
 Consider a family of dual variables $X_b=\alpha\mbb{1}-\beta M_b$~\cite{Designolle2019}.
 Such an $X_b$ is feasible if the two constraints in the dual SDP are satisfied, so

 Define $\Lambda\coloneqq\max_{\lambda}\norm{\sum_b D_{\mbb{P}}(b|\lambda)M_b}_{2}$, where $\norm{X}_{2}$ is the spectral norm defined as the largest absolute value of the eigenvalues of $X$.
 When the above two inequalities are saturated, we obtain